PHX2600/The-Archive/forum/General Discussion/0156 - Use of the term quothackerquot.md

 absinthee is pretty interresting i have had the the pleasure(and i use the term lightly) of that experience while in europe.
 You can buy absinthee kits online but dont know if its the same thing.
 They have this stuff in Korea called soju that is pretty interresting like a moonshine of sorts so you never really know what your getting in it had a buddy over there go blind for three days from it.
 This myspace thing is kinda scary cause the way it reads to me is if you lie about something over the internet or violate a user term agreement in any ways its computer fraud which doesn't seem like a good thing.Stills bothers me to refer to her as a hacker for this.
-And i'm not a Hacker i am a &quot;modern technology security, application and experitmentation enthusiast.&quot;
+And i'm not a Hacker i am a "modern technology security, application and experitmentation enthusiast."

 --------------------------------------------------------------------------------

 Posted by **RetroTech1541** on Tue July 29th, 2008 02:06:25 AM

 The term hacker is too confused, I'm going to avoid the term.
 Only my dad has ever called me a hacker and that was just because I ported our program, just a quickie that listened and accepted socket connections then did some processing then sent messages back, to linux.
 It was nothing really, i thought it was a good idea to do because we both hate microsoft corporation and weren't planning on putting just another windows box at the data center.
 Later we cancelled the project.
 With that tangent aside, if the hacking community can't agree on what the term hacker means then the media won't ever be set straight.
 If you're 12 and say your 13 over telecommunication lines, that is fraud.
-I actually read some stuff at phrack, and I think the &quot;movie hackers&quot;, I mean the kind of hackers the media depicts, just call themselves the underground and they're a community and it's dying community.
+I actually read some stuff at phrack, and I think the "movie hackers", I mean the kind of hackers the media depicts, just call themselves the underground and they're a community and it's dying community.
 If you're a movie hacker and they don't know you then you aren't one of them, so that's something i never understood before my visit.

 But really I wanted to talk about booze and one time in particular.
 It' was the strangest thing ever.
 I drank four or five heinekens (my favorite beer) and unusually couldn't sleep, i was up four a day and a half when beer is supposed to make you pass out.
 Then, I was staring at my wall and damned if I didn't have a true to life, balls to bone, authentic halllucenation.
 It was wierd.
 I saw Frederick Douglas on my bedroom wall.
 It looked as if my wall was a web browser set to view a jpeg of Frederick Douglas.
 The wierdest thing.
 I've taken college psychology and while i can't explain why i couldn't sleep, i do know that when you are in a deprived sleep state, you are in altered state of consciousness.
 So, that's a natural high, and I think mixed with or without hypnosis (which is real), that was the cause of my hallucination.
 It wasn't really awesome, it was just odd.
 So anyway, you don't have to have absinthe or acid if you want to hallucinate or any drug...just stay up a real time.
 Or see a psychiatrist for programming, a pay per visit kinda will oftern honor your request.